marcospgp/marcospgp.github.io/notes.md

 `git submodule add https://github.com/marcospgp/steamworksnt.git <target-folder>`

+If using Unity, it may be a good idea to place submodules in the `Assets` folder.

 To update dependencies or download them after a fresh `git clone`, use:

 `git submodule update --init --recursive --merge --remote`